r-lib/tidyselect/cran-comments.md

-This fixes the hotpatch hook in order to port dplyr to tidyselect.
+This fixes some issues in prevision of the switch to tidyselect in the next dplyr version.
-It may also fix the sporadic CRAN warnings.

 ## Test environments